 A standard backup process involves the backup data being stored onto removable media that would be taken offsite as a precaution against fire, flood or theft.
 Typically this is run as an overnight process, however this can be done more often depending on the quantity of data and the type/size of media that it is being copied to.
 The software and media used can also vary.

 Standard backup is not the best or easiest solution, but it’s a cost-effective way of ensuring you have a separate backup of your data.

 The offsite backup solution is effectively the same as the Standard Backup option except it can be used in situations where clients would prefer not to conduct their own manual data backup.
 Many clients prefer to have an automatic system, thus avoiding reliance on in-house staff to take media offsite.

-We offer storage of offsite data backup, this can be either at our data centre or at a separate data centre depending on individual client requirements and choice.
+We offer offsite data storage, which can be either at our data centre or at a separate data centre depending on individual client requirements and choice.

 The Advanced Backup solution works the same way as the Standard Backup option.
 The main difference here is that specialised Robust System Recovery software is used and there are different options of media.

 System recovery software is capable of running incremental snapshots every 15 minutes - this reduces the recovery time significantly.